group experiences & private lessons

 Please note for group experiences, we require approximately 4-6 weeks advance notice of your desired booking date.
 Scheduling options will vary based on material requirements, pre-scheduled programs, rentals, and lessons in the studios, as well as instructor availability.

-Sample Group Experiences (with approximate pricing):
+Sample Group Experiences (with approximate pricing & capacity limits):

 Sterling Silver Dangle Earrings, 3.5 hours, $95 per person, Minimum of 6 participants